Taiiwo/College/documents/Unit 3 - Task 1 - Part 4 - Spreadsheet Report.md

 ------------------
 ## Data Invalidation

 Data is invalid when it does not meet the pattern or criteria specified.
-For example, and credit card number is 11 numerical digits long, and if it doesn't meet that criteriea, it is definitely invalid.
+For example, and credit card number is 11 numerical digits long, and if it doesn't meet that criteria, it is definitely invalid.
 The data in the database may be invalid as the system put in place to record the data does not perform sufficient data validation.

 ## Required Data Validation